Ground Master 200

 The Ground Master 200 (GM200) is a medium range AESA 3D radar manufactured by Thales Group.
-This radar is part of the Ground Master family (like GM400α, GM60, GM200 MM/A & MM/C).

-The GM200 operates as an air surveillance gap filler or a sensor for an air defence system.
+The GM200 can operate both as an independent air surveillance radar or as the sensor module of an air defence system.
 The GM200 also features a surface channel and a Rocket/Artillery/Mortar sense and warn capability.

 The system fits in a 20 ft ISO shelter and weighs less than ten tons.
 It includes power generator unit, mast, and room for 2 workstations with a set of radio voice and data communications.
-The GM200 is transportable by road, rail, tactical aircraft (C-130 type) or helicopter.
-The GM200 can be set up in 15 minutes and be operated remotely or locally.
+The GM200 is transportable by road, rail, tactical aircraft (such as the C-130) or helicopter and can be set up in 15 minutes.

+This radar is part of the Ground Master family alongside its GM200 MM/A and MM/C variants as well as the short-range GM60 and long-range GM400 and their respective variants.
+The GM200's unit cost is stated to be €30 million (FY2023).